Happy New Year!

 Point for Meditation:

-1. In this New Year, what sins do you need be have removed from you?
+- In this New Year, what sins do I need be have removed from me?
 Confess each and receive forgiveness through the One who is the true Circumcision.

-3. Meditate on 3 practical steps you can take to more fully enter into the new life in Christ this year.
-It will be useful to consider some of the Resolutions you have made previously as you’ve read the Scriptures through Give Us This Day.
+- Meditate on 3 practical steps you can take to more fully enter into the new life in Christ this year.
+It will be useful to consider some of the Resolutions you have made in the previous months as you’ve read the Scriptures through Give Us This Day.

 Category: Give Us This Day